A Short Guide for Surrogates: Shipping Breast Milk

 First, the surrogate will need a breast pump.
 This can be a pump that she used from her own pregnancies or a new one.
 Supplies can be purchased at any big box store or at large online retailers.

 Items you'll need for each shipment of breast milk:

-* The average cost to ship breast milk is $400-$500 per shipment, these costs are covered by your intended parents.
+The average cost to ship breast milk is $400 to $500 per shipment; your intended parents cover these costs.

 If you have excess milk and would like to donate it to other babies without access to a parent's milk, read our related blog post about surrogate milk donations.